Neuromorphic computing system for real-time signal monitoring and classification with ultra-low-power 2D devices

 This project aims at developing a novel class of neuromorphic systems based on reservoir computing (RC) in charge trap memory (CTM) based on 2D semiconductors.

-1. Extract features from EPSs at extremely low power.
+1. 2D-CTM devices are able to extract features from EPSs at extremely low power.

-3. Provide efficient biomarkers for medical diagnosis and BCIs.
+3. They thus offer efficient biomarkers for medical diagnosis and BCIs.

-The project will develop the RC system based on the 2D-CTM technology for a broad application space.
-The goal is to establish a novel technology platform for scalable, low-power implantable/wearable chips for real-time EPS monitoring and classification.
+The project will develop the RC system based on the 2D-CTM technology for a broad application space, with the goal of establishing a novel technology platform for scalable, low-power implantable/wearable chips for real-time EPS monitoring and classification.

 Financiële details & Tijdlijn